mxn2020/yourobc/src/features/system/integrations/README.md

 # Integrations Feature - Complete Guide

-The **Integrations** feature provides a comprehensive API management system for your TanStack Start + Convex boilerplate, enabling:
+The **Integrations** feature provides a comprehensive API management system for your TanStack Start + Convex system, enabling:

 - **API Key Management** - Generate, validate, and manage API keys with scopes and rate limits
 - **Webhook System** - Create webhooks with automatic delivery, retries, and HMAC signatures